Bill White (first baseman): Broadcasting career

-WPIX and its usual Rizzuto-Messer-White broadcast trifecta carried the ALCS in 1976, 1977, 1978, 1980 and 1981, providing New York viewers a local alternative to the nationally broadcast telecasts.
-The most famous highlight with White on play-by-play was the Bucky Dent three-run home run during the one-game playoff between the Yankees and Red Sox in 1978 on WPIX.
+In addition to regular-season broadcasts, WPIX produced local broadcasts of the American League Championship Series in 1976, 1977, 1978, 1980 and 1981, as well as the 1978 American League East tie-breaker game and the 1981 American League Division Series.
+White did the play-by-play for Bucky Dent's three-run home run during the 1978 one-game playoff between the Yankees and Boston Red Sox in 1978 for WPIX.

 Outside of baseball, White was also part of the coverage of the Winter Olympic Games in 1980 and 1984.
 He also broadcast college basketball games of the Philadelphia Big 5 in the mid to late 1970's.

 National League president and Hall of Fame

 White was elected to replace Giamatti as National League president in 1989 in a unanimous vote, becoming the first black executive to hold such a high position in sports.
 He served as NL president through 1994.
 In his autobiography, he later expressed the concern that he had about having been more of a figurehead while NL president, but he also said that he managed to accomplish some of the goals that he originally had when he took the job.

 For several years, beginning just after his retirement from the NL, White was a member of the Veterans Committee of the Baseball Hall of Fame.
 White was important in the selection of former Yankees' shortstop Phil Rizzuto to the Hall of Fame.
 White, along with fellow newcomers to the committee Yogi Berra (a longtime Rizzuto teammate), and Rizzuto's top rival and stand-out shortstop for the perennial pennant-winning NL Brooklyn Dodgers, Pee Wee Reese, were noted for having helped swing the vote in favor of the Yankee shortstop's candidacy during their first year on the committee.
+White remained a member of the Veterans Committee through 2001.

 Honors

+The New York Yankees organization showed their appreciation following his years in the broadcast booth when they selected White to receive their Pride of the Yankees Award in 1990.

 On May 22, 2020, White was elected to the St. Louis Cardinals Hall of Fame along with Tom Herr and John Tudor.

-The Yankee organization showed their appreciation following his years in the broadcast booth when they selected him to receive their Pride of the Yankees Award in 1990.
+On March 9, 2026, White was announced as the recipient of the 2026 Buck O'Neil Lifetime Achievement Award from the National Baseball Hall of Fame.
+The award recognizes White "for extraordinary efforts to enhance baseball’s positive impact on society".
+He formally accepted the award on July 25, 2026.